shashi997/spacey_mission/README.md

 # 🚀 Spacey Mission

 ## Project Overview
 **Spacey Mission** is an AI-powered educational platform designed to provide a personalized and engaging learning experience.
+The project is structured as a monorepo to cleanly separate the concerns of the user-facing application, the administrative backend, and the server-side logic.

 At its core lies a **multi-LLM routing strategy**, where a **central orchestrator LLM** intelligently manages specialized LLMs (like an Explainer, Quiz, and Canvas LLM) to deliver dynamic and interactive content.

 The project’s vision is to create an **adaptive learning environment** with:
 - Gamification
 - Progress tracking
 - A user-friendly interface
 - Personalized AI tutor guidance

 ---